Elvira1986/shopping/README.md

 # Shopping MVP

 This is E-commerce clothing Store where you can buy new and modern sport cloth for every work out you desire.
+Inspired by Lululemon - the sport wear for lifestyle.

 ## Used Technologies